frontyardprojects/frontyardprojects.github.io/index.md

 ----

-**TEMPORARY CLOSURE OF FRONTYARD - COVID-19**
+**IMPORTANT INFORMATION ABOUT FRONTYARD AND COVID-19**

-Due to the spread of COVID-19, Inner West Council has suspended use of Council facilities including Artist Residency spaces.
-In accordance with the suspension, frontyard will be closed from 20th March 2020 until further notice.
+Due to the spread of COVID-19, Inner West Council has placed restrictions on the use of Council facilities including Artist Residency spaces.
+In accordance with the restrictions, frontyard is limited to a maximum of 10 people in the building until further notice.

-We will miss inviting you into our building, but your health and safety come first!
-We will keep frontyard alive in our Slack channel.
+Please be mindful of the number of people at FY, your health and safety come first!
+Frontyard is active and alive in our Slack channel.
 Please join us!
 You are still welcome to drop by, hang out in the frontyard and water the plants out back.

-The general processes and information outlined below will recommence when we know it is safe to open the space.

 ----